cmolodo/covid-19/README.md

 Due to reporting issues, a backlog of ~900 previously unreported deaths was added to the total on 2021-02-23.
 These deaths actually occurred in the previous months.

+The data dashboard for 2021-03-05 didn't include updated numbers for persons tested or tests by date, values not added.

 #### Orange County
 https://www.ochealthinfo.com/phs/about/epidasmt/epi/dip/prevention/novel_coronavirus